 - Students who are persistently late may be suspended from class and parents/guardians must see the Principal/DM before they are allowed to return to class.

 - Only one student may leave the classroom at any one time.
 A permission pass must be obtained and returned to the subject teacher upon returning to the classroom.

 - Students may be required to surrender their mobile phone when leaving the classroom during lessons.

 - Students are not allowed to leave the classroom in between lessons.

 - Students who skip class will face disciplinary action.

-- Students who need to leave the school early for family emergencies or other reasons, must produce a signed letter from the parent/ guardian stating the reasons.
+- Students who need to leave the school early for other personal reasons, must produce a signed letter from the parent/ guardian stating the reasons clearly

 - Students who leave school without permission will face disciplinary action.